Slobozhanske, Dnipropetrovsk Oblast: Transportation

 The urban-type settlement is adjacent to the northern outskirts of the city of Dnipro between highways M04 and T0410.
 On the north-eastern side of the settlement is the park "Friendship of Peoples", which is now a forest park zone.
 The "Golden Keys" microdistrict was built to the north of the village.
-The closest railway station, Samarivka, is located on the railway connecting Dnipro and Kharkiv via Krasnohrad.
+The closest railway station, Samarivka, is located on the railway connecting Dnipro and Kharkiv via Berestyn.

 Sports

 At Slobozhanske based women's volleyball club "Prometey", the champion of Ukraine for the 2020/2021 season.
 Also, the champion of the Ukrainian basketball Super League of the 2020/2021 season, the men's basketball club "Prometey", performs here.